CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 As discussed in the [working directory](basics.html#working-directory) section, Stata can see only files in its working directory, so only the name of the file needs to be passed.
 If the file exists in a different directory, you will need to give the full (or relative path).
-For example, if your working directory is "C:\Documents\Stata" and the file you are looking for, "mydata", is in the "Project" subfolder, you could open it with any of the
+For example, if your working directory is "C:\Documents\Stata" and the file you are looking for, "mydata.dta", is in the "Project" subfolder, you could open it with any of the following:
-following:

 ```
-use C:\Documents\Stata\Project\mydata
+use C:\Documents\Stata\Project\mydata.dta
-use Project\mydata
+use Project\mydata.dta
-cd Project
+cd Documents\Stata\Project
-use mydata
+use mydata.dta
 ```

 Note that if the path (or file name) contains any spaces, you need to wrap the entire thing in quotes: